 Step 2. click “Add File” or “Add Folder” to select files or folders to be backed up.

 Step 3.
 Click where the arrow point to select a destination path for your files.
-If it's an external hard drive or USB drive, please connect it in advance.
+If you want to copy files to external hard drive in Windows 10, you need to connect it in advance.

 Step 4.
 Then, things have done half, you just need to click "Start Backup" to complete this task.
 But before that, it's suggested to set one or more backup settings in "Options" or "Schedule" per your need.

 Options: You can comment on this task for clearly distinguish, compress file backup image with normal or high compression level, set pre/post command, etc.